-" popular " use of this building method was in Lcon Shulman's Banshee almost where the entire fusclage covering was unsupported, except at the edges-Fig. 7.
-Making such a fusclage entails little more than cutting a side clevation profile, and plan view from suitable sheet and then cementing together, cruciform fashion.
-In practice, the side elevation sheet is split, so that the top can be crected with the plan shape pinned down on a flat surface to preserve accuracy.
+" popular " use of this building method was in Lcon Shulman's Banshee where almost the entire fuselage covering was unsupported, except at the edges-Fig. 7.
+Making such a fuselage entails little more than cutting a side elevation profile, and plan view from suitable sheet and then cementing together, cruciform fashion.
+In practice, the side elevation sheet is split, so that the top can be erected with the plan shape pinned down on a flat surface to preserve accuracy.
 A limited number of formers and the nose and pylon section built up, completes the basic assembly.